Sigur Rós: 2013–2019: Kveikur and departures of Kjartan and Orri

-2020–present: Kjartan rejoins and eighth studio album
+2020–present: Kjartan rejoins and Átta

 In October 2020, the band announced that a new album, Odin's Raven Magic, an orchestral work that was debuted live in 2002, would be released on 4 December 2020.
 This album is a live recording of the orchestral piece being performed in Paris in 2004.
 On 14 February 2022, Sigur Rós announced that Kjartan had rejoined them.
 The following week, they announced their first world tour in nearly five years.
 In addition to the tour, it was announced that the band are in the process of writing and recording a new album.

+On 16 June 2023, Sigur Rós released "Blóðberg", the first single from their eighth studio album, Átta (eight in Icelandic).
+The self-produced album was recorded at Sundlaugin Studio, on the rural outskirts of Reykjavík.